-Intent Classification draft-irtf-nmrg-ibn-intent-classification-01
+Intent Classification-test draft-irtf-nmrg-ibn-intent-classification-01

 Status of this Memo

 This Internet-Draft is submitted in full conformance with the provisions of BCP 78 and BCP 79.

 Internet-Drafts are working documents of the Internet Engineering Task Force (IETF), its areas, and its working groups.
 Note that other groups may also distribute working documents as Internet-Drafts.